averbis/IRuta/README.md

 4. Check that it installed with `jupyter kernelspec list` which should contain `ruta`.

 ### Running IRuta in a Docker container.
 The repository contains a Dockerfile.
-You can simply execute it by running thw following two commands:
+You can simply execute it by running the following two commands:
 * Build the docker image: `docker build -t iruta .`
 * Run the docker image: `docker run -p 8888:8888 iruta`